jordao76/quotes/README.md

 ## UI

-A simple UI to get random quotes is available through the submodule [quotes-ui](https://github.com/jordao76/quotes-ui) (don't forget to also [clone submodules](http://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules)). `quotes-ui` is a `node.js` sub-project using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).
+A simple UI to get random quotes is available through the submodule [quotes-ui](https://github.com/jordao76/quotes-ui) (don't forget to also [clone submodules](http://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules)). `quotes-ui` is a `node.js` sub-project built with the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).
 The UI can be built by activating the maven profile `ui`, e.g.:

 ```sh
 $ mvn spring-boot:run -Pui